Week 4 HW: Protein Design Part I

 9. Can you discover additional helices in proteins?

 Yes, there are primary, secondary, tertiary, and quaternary forms in proteins based on the structural chemistry of the bonding molecules.
 The ⍺-helix is the most ordinary secondary protein structure but in biology there are already exceptions.
-Examples of these exceptional helices include the 310 and pi helices.
+Examples of these exceptional helices include the pi helix or coiled coil.

 10. Why most molecular helices are right-handed?